 Length: 24 pages

-This bill was introduced on July 11, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 11, 2017, in a previous session of Congress, but it did not receive a vote.

 Nov 18, 2015

 This activity took place on a related bill, H.R.
 4059 (114th).

 Jul 11, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 3181 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 3181.
 This is the one from the 115th Congress.

 This bill was introduced in the 115th Congress, which met from Jan 3, 2017 to Jan 3, 2019.
 Legislation not enacted by the end of a Congress is cleared from the books.